Self Employed – Can I go Bankrupt

 Are you allowed to keep your Vehicle and Tools?

-Generally speaking you will be allowed to keep the tools you use personally to run your business.
+Generally speaking you will be allowed to keep any hand tools you use personally to run your business.
 However the Official Receiver (OR) may require you to sell any equipment which is in excess of these needs.

 You will be allowed to keep a work vehicle if it is integral to the running of your business and you use it personally.
 This is the case even if it is worth more than £1000.
 However you may not be able to keep a car if you just use it for periodically visiting customers.